Generalized full matching and extrapolation of the results from a large-scale voter mobilization experiment: Introduction

-Simulations show that the algorithm typically performs close to on par with the optimal full matching algorithm in cases where the optimal algorithm can be use.
-Our algorithm is, however, several orders of magnitude faster than the existing solutions; a sample with one million units can be matched within a few seconds on an ordinary laptop computer.
+The algorithm derives near-optimal generalized full matchings in a wide range of settings, and it does so quickly even in large samples.
+A matching produced by the algorithm is guaranteed to be within a constant factor of the optimal solution, ensuring that the matching is reasonable.
+Simulations show that the derived matchings on average perform close to on par with the optimal full matching algorithm in cases where the optimal algorithm can be used.
+The algorithm scales well and terminates in linearithmic time on average.
+The simulation study shows that the algorithm is several orders of magnitude faster than existing solutions.